Relieved Fed runs smooth auction as rates rise globally

 EARLY RELIEF

-There, the overnight rate for Wall Street banks to borrow from money market funds and other cash investors rose to 0.43-0.47 percent, from 0.20 percent late Wednesday, according to ICAP data.
+There, the overnight rate for Wall Street banks to borrow from money market funds and other cash investors rose to 0.43-0.47 percent, from 0.20 percent late Wednesday USONRP=GCMN, according to ICAP data.

 Major U.S. banks had earlier raised their prime rates, a benchmark for consumer and commercial loans, for the first time in nearly a decade to 3.5 percent from 3.25 percent.

-Meanwhile the Libor measure of interbank borrowing costs rose 0.04 percent.
-But it is up more than 0.20 percentage point since November as investors anticipated the U.S. rate hike, and as lending diminished toward year-end.
+Meanwhile the Libor measure of interbank borrowing costs USD3MFSR= rose 0.04 percent.
+But it is up more than 0.20 percentage point since November as investors anticipated the U.S. rate hike, and as lending diminished towards year-end.

-"It could be well into January before the Fed gets the daily amount of the RRP program perfectly calibrated," said Carl Tannenbaum, chief economist at Northern Trust and a former Chicago Fed official.
+"It could be well into January before the Fed gets the daily amount of the RRP programme perfectly calibrated," said Carl Tannenbaum, chief economist at Northern Trust and a former Chicago Fed official.

 From its "operations room" three blocks off Wall Street, traders at the New York Fed set the reverse repo rate at 0.25 percent, up from 0.05 percent.
 It will serve as the "floor" to the new target policy range while a rate the Fed pays primary dealers on excess reserves, also a relatively new tool, will serve as the "ceiling" at 0.5 percent.

-Also on Thursday, rate futures markets slipped as traders expected the Fed would follow up with another rate increase by mid-2016.
+Also on Thursday, rate futures markets slipped as traders expected the Fed would follow up with another rate increase by mid-2016 FFM6.

 (Reporting by Richard Leong and Jonathan Spicer in New York; Additional reporting by Dhara Ranasinghe in London; Editing by Nigel Stephenson and Chizu Nomiyama)